zixoan/iona/README.md

 - Random(int lowerBound, int upperBound) : int
   - Returns an int between the lower and upper bound (both inclusive)
   - var rand = Random(0, 3)
+- ToLowerCase(string) : string
+  - Returns the lower case version of the input string
+- ToUpperCase(string) : string
+  - Returns the upper case version of the input string
+- Range(int upperBound) : int_array
+  - Returns an int array from zero to the given upper bound

 ### custom functions